kubepack/swift/docs/install.md

 ```

 ### Verify installation
-To check if Swift operator pods have started, run the following command:
+To check if Swift proxy pods have started, run the following command:
 ```console
 $ kubectl get pods --all-namespaces -l app=swift --watch
 ```

-Once the operator pods are running, you can cancel the above command by typing `Ctrl+C`.
+Once the proxy pods are running, you can cancel the above command by typing `Ctrl+C`.

 ## `kubeconfig` Connector